bentondecusin/bentonli.github.io/index.md

-This tutorial teaches how how to code
+This tutorial teaches you how to code
 ```markdown
 /**
  * Author: C. Y. Benton Li